Corned-beef Hash with Fried Eggs

 Now heat 2 tablespoons of the oil in the frying pan and, when it's smoking hot, add the sliced onions and toss them around in the oil to brown for about 3 minutes altogether, keeping the heat high, as they need to be very well browned at the edges.
 After that, push all the onions to the edge of the pan and, still keeping the heat very high, add the potatoes and toss these around, too, because they also need to be quite brown.
 Add a little more oil here if necessary.
 Now add some seasoning, then, using a pan slice, keep turning the potatoes and onions over to hit the heat.

 After about 6 minutes, add the beef and continue to toss everything around to allow the beef to heat through (about 3 minutes).
-After that, turn the heat down to its lowest setting and, in the smaller frying pan, fry the eggs in the remaining oil, see the recipe below or watch how to fry eggs in our Cookery School Video on the right.
+After that, turn the heat down to its lowest setting and, in the smaller frying pan, fry the eggs in the remaining oil, see the recipe below or watch how to fry eggs in our Cookery School Video.
 Serve the hash divided between the two warm plates with an egg on top of each and don't forget to have plenty of tomato ketchup on the table.

 You will also need a heavy-based frying pan approximately 8 inches (20 cm) in diameter, a slightly smaller frying pan for the eggs and two plates placed in a warming oven.